formalParrot/bigstone-laws/_laws/law 4/punishments.md

 ##### *law by aFormalParrot*

 Players facing punishments such as bans, rollbacks, or plot removals are given 30 minutes to save important builds.
-Staff must assist if technical issues occur.
+Staff isn't required (but could) assist if technical issues occur.
 After this period, punishments are enforced consistently.